Back to Blog

 Frequently Asked Questions

 What time does Allie Sherlock typically take the stage?
-Doors for Allie Sherlock concerts typically open around 7:00 PM.
-If there is a supporting act, they usually start around 7:30 PM or 8:00 PM, playing for about 30-40 minutes.
-Allie Sherlock herself is then expected to take the stage around 9:00 PM or 9:15 PM, with the show concluding around 10:30 PM to 11:00 PM.
+Doors for Allie Sherlock concerts usually open around 7:00 PM.
+If there's an opening act, they typically begin their set around 7:30 PM, lasting for about 30-45 minutes.
+Allie herself usually takes the stage between 8:30 PM and 9:00 PM, with the show concluding around 10:30 PM to 11:00 PM.

 Bag and item restrictions?
-The Belfast Empire Music Hall usually has restrictions on bag sizes, with large rucksacks and backpacks often not permitted.
-Small handbags and purses are generally allowed.
-Prohibited items typically include weapons, illegal substances, and outside food and drink.
+To ensure safety, the Empire Music Hall usually has restrictions on bag sizes.
+Large backpacks and rucksacks are typically not permitted.
+Small handbags or clutch bags are generally allowed.
+Prohibited items often include weapons, drugs, and anything that could be considered a disruption.

 ATMs and payment options?
-ATMs are available in the vicinity of the Belfast Empire Music Hall, particularly along Botanic Avenue and Lisburn Road.
-The venue itself may accept card payments at the bar and for merchandise, but it's wise to carry some cash for smaller purchases or in case of any venue-specific payment limitations.
+There are ATMs located within a short walking distance of the venue.
+Most bars within the Empire Music Hall accept card payments, but it’s always a good idea to carry some cash for smaller purchases or in case of any technical issues.

 Top Tips for Allie Sherlock at Belfast Empire Music Hall